Sv443/Sv443/README.md

 ---

 > [!NOTE]
-> **My projects are free to use and open source so I rely on contributions and donations to keep my servers and domains running.**
+> **My projects are free to use and open source so I massively appreciate contributions and donations to keep my projects and domains running.**
 > If you like what I do, please consider contributing code or [supporting the development financially.](https://github.com/sponsors/Sv443)
 > Any help will mean the world to me ❤️